-Browning P-35 Hi-Power 9mm, Explained: Dear readers, for the second time this week, I must confess to having been remiss, for which I humbly beseech your collective forgiveness.
+Browning P-35 Hi-Power 9mm, Explained: Dear readers, for the second time, I must confess to having been remiss, for which I humbly beseech your collective forgiveness.

 Though I’ve penned articles on two of the legendary gunmaker John Moses Browning’s top three most enduring inventions, namely M1911 .45 ACP and the Browning M2 .50 caliber heavy machine gun AKA “Ma Deuce” I’ve yet to do a standalone article on the remaining member of that terrific triumvirate, the Browning P-35 Hi-Power 9mm semi-auto pistol.